 "And then what?"

-"Oh the hosts are soon off getting food, or drink or artifacts which seems to placate the parasite temporarily.
-I tell you professor; some of our scientists have themselves taken to obtaining a selection of small artifacts just in case the hosts fail to stump up the goods.
+"Oh the hosts are soon off getting food, or drink or artefacts which seems to placate the parasite temporarily.
+I tell you professor some of our scientists have themselves taken to obtaining a selection of small artefacts just in case the hosts fail to stump up the goods.
 That's how nerve-janglingly awful the whole thing is."

 "And for how many years does this last?"